 In Vedic knowledge, the entire material creation is influenced by certain energetic movements, so every being, element and thing has certain characteristics that are caused by mixing these energies (tri-guna).
 They are the energy of Virtue (SATVA), Passions (Rajas) and ignorance (Tamas).

 Satva Guna: The space is bright, neat, airy, harmoniously arranged, comfortable and functional.
 The best places are in pleasant colours, lightweight, mostly new and well spaced.

 Rajas Guna: Space is in passion and oscillations, occasionally neat, occasionally messy, scattered, dynamic, full of strong colors or colorful.
 The furniture is playful or in expressive colours.

 Vastu is made by certain matrices, and the square is a form that is considered a perfect shape because it maintains all the energy in harmonic equilibrium.
-The corners of these matrices or squares represent the places of concentrated energy that are dynamic and active, and each of them develops the energy of one of the four elements (fire, water, earth, air).
+The corners of these matrices or squares represent the places of concentrated energy that are dynamic and active, and each of them develops the energy of one of the five elements (fire, water, earth, air, space).

 The Vastu decoration can be applied for each interior and for each style of decoration.
 Deviation from the proper shape of the square, the proportions or irregularities of the floor plan can greatly distortthe symmetry of the space, in these cases vastu is used by certain correction measures.
 Also, if it is not possible to change the arrangement of rooms or furniture, the measures of correction by Yantri (geometrical depictions of micro-macro cosmos, signs of the planets and deity) are used, which protects the space, mantras (sounds), pyramids, colours, Mirrors, paintings and statues.